-- theaverage portion of revenueattributable to email marketing is 19%.
+- theaverage portion of salesattributable to email marketing is 19%.

-email marketing conversion rates can be a little more difficult to pin down because industries define them differently. for example, a software company might use demo signups as their primary conversion metric, while ecommerce companies define conversions as completed purchases.
+email marketing conversion rates can be a little more difficult to pin down because industries define them differently. for example, a software company might use demo signups as its primary conversion metric, while e-commerce companies define conversions as completed purchases.

 so how much does it cost to get these results? it depends on the level of commitment to the strategy, as well as the types of tools and technologies used.